olliezdai13/SmartFridge/README.md

 ### 1. Configure environment secrets

-All runtime configuration lives in `.env.local`.
-Update the values in that file before starting services.
+Secrets and deployment-specific values live in `.env.local`.
+Update that file before starting services.
 If you need multiple variants (e.g., staging), create another file such as `.env.staging` and point Docker Compose at it via `SMARTFRIDGE_ENV_FILE` (details below).

 Required variables (read at startup):